 On iOS, TestFlight is Apple’s system for beta testing and distributing builds to testers.

-Temporary email can support that workflow when you’re creating multiple test identities or verifying email-dependent onboarding for beta users—especially across multiple devices and OS versions.
+Disposable email can support that workflow when you’re creating multiple test identities or verifying email-dependent onboarding for beta users—especially across multiple devices and OS versions.

 This is where temporary email shines: you can test “fresh user” behavior repeatedly—without creating an email management problem.